Loadable Modules - Extending the mesibo Platform

 Parameters:

-2. level, log level.
-The logs with level 0 will always be printed.
-If level > 0, logs will be printed only if the level is enabled in the configuration file
+2. level — log level.
+Level 0 always prints.
+For level > 0, logging must be enabled in the configuration file.

 mesibo_vlog